gbetorre/rischi/README.md

 * Preparation of appropriate research tools to enable the transparency office to obtain analytical queries on the interviews conducted.

 <br>
-Of course, no IT tool alone can achieve results such as lowering corruption risks; therefore, any analytical insights allowed by the software will have to be examined and interpreted by anti-corruption experts.
+Of course, event though it can be such a big help, no IT tool by itself can achieve results such as lowering corruption risk; therefore, any analytical insights allowed by the software will have to be examined and interpreted by anti-corruption experts.

 Everyone can feel free to propose improvements and evolutions.